SUNY Oneonta

 STUDENT RESEARCH

 Faculty members frequently invite students to participate in research projects.
 For example, students in Dr. Jacqueline Bennett’s undergraduate research group helped test a green chemistry process that won Bennett a United States patent in 2014.
-In both 2020 and 2021, teams of student researchers working in collaboration with chemistry and biology faculty won silver medals at the International Genetically Engineered Machine (iGEM) competition.
+Teams of student researchers working in collaboration with chemistry and biology faculty won silver medals for three years’ running at the International Genetically Engineered Machine (iGEM) competition.
 Students also do independent research on topics of their own choosing and present them each year at the annual Student Research and Creative Activity Day on campus.
-The college awards more than $100,000 annually in student grants to support research and travel to professional conferences.
+The university awards more than $100,000 annually in student grants to support research and travel to professional conferences.

 STUDY ABROAD, INTERNSHIPS AND FACULTY-LED TRIPS

-Students explore careers and get resume-worthy experience through internships, which are a requirement for many majors.
-Opportunities are available in New York City, Washington, D.C., Albany, or Los Angeles – or right in the Oneonta area through the college’s many partnerships with local businesses and nonprofit organizations.
+Students explore careers and get resume-worthy experience through internships, which are a requirement for some majors.
+Opportunities are available in New York City, Washington, D.C., Albany, or Los Angeles – or right in the Oneonta area through the university’s many partnerships with local businesses and nonprofit organizations.

-The college offers 23 different scholarships for students who study abroad or participate in faculty-led trips.
+The university offers 23 different scholarships for students who study abroad or participate in faculty-led trips.
 Special funds are also available to help defray travel, housing and other costs associated with off-campus internships.

 CIVIC-MINDED COMMUNITY